jhund/rails-data-explorer/README.md

   to read.
 * Automatically sorts axis labels for maximum clarity.
 * Performs Pearson's Chi squared test on bivariate analysis of categorical data.
-  This is super userful to analyze and interpret A/B test data, or to find correlations in your data.
+  This is super useful when analyzing and interpreting A/B test data, or to find correlations in your data.
-* Based on d3.js, jQuery and Bootstrap for rendering charts.
-(You can use the assets bundled with RDE, or your own.)
 * Works well with the Filterrific gem for filtering data before it is fed to *RDE*.
 * Provides statistical utility methods, e.g., to bin or quantize your data.

-RDE provides the following chart types:
+*RDE* provides the following chart types:

 * Bar chart (simple, stacked, percent distribution)
 * Pie chart